trepmag/710s-13ikb/README.md

-# 710s 13ikb linux
+# Lenovo ideapad 710S-13IKB linux

-Linux is working well on this device.
-At least with Ubuntu 16.04 and Linux mint 18.
+Linux is working well on this device, at least with Ubuntu 16.04 and Linux mint 18.
+Audio need the installation of the latest ALSA driver to work correctly (See instruction bellow).

 I quickly tried Ununtu 16.10 which boot successfully from the live disk but once installed the machine refused to boot from; didn't digg at all into this issue.